 RECYCLING SYMBOLS EXPLAINED

 One of the trickiest things about recycling is deciphering all of those symbols.
 You’ll find them on all sorts of packaging, from soft drink cans to bread bags and toiletry bottles, and they’ll tell you whether the item is suitable for kerbside collection or whether you should take it to your local recycling centre – but what do they all mean?
 Recycle Now’s packaging symbols page explains the most commonly used recycling symbols in a clear, easy-to-understand way, so you won’t be scratching your head next time you’re faced with an unfamiliar logo.

 RECYCLE BY ROOM

-We all use toiletries and bathroom cleaners, and our bathrooms are awash with stuff that can be recycled after we’ve finished with it.
-The great news is, most people are doing just that, but there’s always room to recycle more – Recycle Now say that if everyone in the UK recycled one bathroom cleaner bottle, enough energy could be saved to vacuum around 82,460 homes – so every bit really makes a difference.
+We all use toiletries and bathroom cleaners, and our bathrooms are awash with stuff that you can recycle after we finish with it.
+The great news is, most people are doing just that, but there’s always room to recycle more – Recycle Now say that if everyone in the UK recycles one bathroom cleaner bottle, it could save enough energy to vacuum around 82,460 homes – so every bit really makes a difference.
 Visit their bathroom recycling page and find the best way to deal with everything from toilet spray containers to shampoo bottles.

 AND THEN THERE’S THE ‘OTHER STUFF’…